 Other examples of declaring all whites as inherently racists from the theorists of CRT:

-“The relevant point for now is that all white people are racist or complicit by virtue of benefiting from privileges that are not something they can voluntarily renounce.”
+“The relevant point, for now, is that all white people are racist or complicit by virtue of benefiting from privileges that are not something they can voluntarily renounce.”
 From Being White, Being Good: White Complicity, White Moral Responsibility, and Social Justice Pedagogy (Applebaum 16).

 “…a positive white identity is an impossible goal.
 White identity is inherently racist; white people do not exist outside the system of white supremacy.”
 From White Fragility: Why It’s So Hard for White People to Talk About Racism (DiAngelo 149).

 Whites are not racist because of their individual action or personal responsibility, but merely because they belong to an oppressor class: white.
 They cannot escape being part of this class, thus there is no hope in escaping from being a racist.
-In fact, to claim that you are not a racist, is a sign of being racist.
+In fact, to claim that you are not a racist is a sign of being racist.
 As Ibram X. Kendi’s best-selling book How to be an Antiracist makes clear: “The claim of ‘not racist’ neutrality is a mask for racism . . .
 The language of colorblindness – like the language of ‘not racist’ – is a mask to hide racism” (9-10).
-With Critical Race Theory there is no possibility of redemption, there is only condemnation.
+With Critical Race Theory, there is no possibility of redemption, there is only condemnation.

 The attitude of being white means to be racist is prevalent in CRT.
-College students and even high school students are being taught that to be white is be an inherently racist.
+College students and even high school students are being taught that to be white is to be inherently racist.
 A college director claimed that “Every white person in this country is racist.”
 The relevant part is in the first minute:

 Ashleigh Shackleford demonstrates the practice of CRT in claiming all white people are racist in her presentations:

-As CRT has progressed, as recently as the Atlanta massage parlor shootings, it has lead to further division between whites and non-whites.
+As CRT has progressed, as recently as the Atlanta massage parlor shootings, it has led to further division between whites and non-whites.
 Over at the black-oriented commentary site called The Root, Damon Young calls for a very violent response to “whiteness.”
 I will quote him at length:

 Whiteness is a public health crisis.
 It shortens life expectancies, it pollutes air, it constricts equilibrium, it devastates forests, it melts ice caps, it sparks (and funds) wars, it flattens dialects, it infests consciousnesses, and it kills people—white people and people who are not white, my mom included.
 There will be people who die, in 2050, because of white supremacy-induced decisions from 1850.